-The following table sets out, for each NEO, the value of option-based awards and share-based awards which vested during the year ended December 31, 2022 and the value of non-equity incentive plan compensation earned during the financial year ended December 31, 2022.
+The following table sets out, for each NEO, the value of option-based awards and share-based awards which vested during the year ended December 31, 2024, and the value of non-equity incentive plan compensation earned during the financial year ended December 31, 2024.

+Non-equity incentive plan

+Option-based awards - Share-based awards - compensation -

-Name Option-based awards - Value vested during the year (1) (\$) Share-based awards - Value vested during the year (2) (\$) Non-equity incentive plan compensation - Value earned during the year (\$)
+Name Value vested during the year(1) Value vested during the year(2) Value earned during the year

+(\$) (\$) (\$)

-Jack Stoch - -
+Jack Stoch -

-Carmelo Marrelli - -
+Carmelo Marrelli

-(1) The aggregate dollar value that would have been realized if stock options had been exercised on the vesting date.

-(2) The Corporation has a share-based compensation plan in the form of the RSU Plan.
-As at December 31, 2022, no RSUs have been granted to Named Executive Officers under the RSU Plan.
+- (1) The aggregate dollar value that would have been realized if stock options had been exercised on the vesting date. - (2) The Corporation has a share-based compensation plan in the form of the RSU Plan.
+As at December 31, 2024, no RSUs have been granted to Named Executive Officers under the RSU Plan.